czrpb/chatter/ux-ui.md

       - Controls: Contains the user input textarea and model selection options.
         - Textarea: Allows users to enter their messages.
         - Model Selection: Displays available AI models for users to choose from.
+        - Clear Chat Button: Allows users to clear the current chat and start a new conversation.
+           - Displays "Clear Chat" when not waiting for a response.
+           - Changes to "Chat In Progress" with bouncing text while waiting for the AI response.
       - Chat History: Shows the conversation history between the user and the AI.
         - User Messages: Displays the user's messages with a "Me" label.
         - AI Responses: Displays the AI's responses with the selected model name.
-      - Clear Chat Button: Allows users to clear the current chat and start a new conversation.

    3.2 Visual Design